normandavey/AlphaFold2-IDR-complex-prediction/README.md

 In every example folded protein domains are shown in surface representation and IDRs are shown in ribbon.
 AlphaFold predictions are shown in tan colour, while the experimentally determined structures are shown in purple (or similar) colours.
 In all cases below AlphaFold predicts the structure of folded domains near-perfectly (typically within 1-2A RMSD).
 These predicted structures are not shown separately as their surfaces coincides with the surface generated from the experimental structures.

-### *Single IDRs binding to single domains with various bound structures*
+### *Motifs/IDRs binding to single domains*
 **NRBOX motif in NRIP1 bound to ERR3**
 *Definition:*
-Short motif forming an amphipathic helix binding into a well defined, single hydrophobic pocket on the surface of the partner domain.
+Short motif forming an amphipathic *helix* binding into a well defined, single hydrophobic pocket on the surface of the partner domain.
 Composition: 1 ordered protein + 1 IDR
 PDB:2gpo